BreakingBoot/FuzzUEr/README.md

 The custom drivers and applications that are needed are included here in this repo, but the custom internal driver responsible for creating the well formed input is called the BBClient.

+Currently, the input in plumbed into Simics through the use of both `afl-simics-linker.py` and `afl-wrapper.c`.
+Where `afl-simics-linker.py` uses the simics API to handle directly dealing with simics while `afl-wrapper.c` just handles reading the input from afl and processes it for simics.
+The coverage isn't perfect matching because Simics provides and LCOV tracefile which provides line numbers and whether they have been reached or not.
+Therefore, the modified AFL program handles reading the tracfile and roughly mapping the line coverage to edge coverage.

+Reporting crashes is also done roughly (for now), breakpoints are set in Simics anytime the word "FAILED" is seen on ther serial console, so anytime a breakpoint is reached a SIGABRT signal is sent to AFL to handle properly reporting a crash.
+TODO: Add a breakpoint on a function that can be called naturally like `CpuDeadLoop` or `DXE_ASSERT`.

 ## Stucture
 The important bash scripts that are included are: